mjoblin/lgtv_manager/README.md

 See `LgTvManager` for a diagram of the state flow.

+#### Reconnecting

+When the TV closes the connection (e.g. after the TV enters standby), the manager reverts to its default `Disconnected` state.
+This behavior can be overridden with `ConnectionSettingsBuilder::with_auto_reconnect()`.

+When auto reconnect is enabled, the manager will attempt to reestablish a lost connection.
+Each reconnect is attempted after a 5s delay.
+The manager can be instructed to stop attempting reconnects by sending `ManagerMessage::CancelReconnect`.

+The manager will emit `ManagerOutputMessage::IsReconnectFlowActive` messages to indicate the start and end of the reconnect flow.
+This is distinct from the manager state, which will continue to cycle through the normal connect phases when attempting to reconnect.
+The reconnect flow will end either upon successful connection, or when cancelled with `ManagerMessage::CancelReconnect`.

+#### Retrying initial connections

+When connecting to a TV for the first time during a single manager session, the initial connection might fail.
+This is likely to happen when the TV is turned off or in standby mode.
+This initial connection can be optionally retried with `ConnectionSettingsBuilder::with_initial_connect_retries()`.
+The retry behavior is the same as for closed-connection reconnects.

 ### Sending LG commands

 Once a successful connection has been established and the manager has returned